EyasuTeshome/shifttracker/job-search/peer-interview-practice/new_tool_practice.md

 1. In a big group, read the theory lesson [Deal with common issues during live coding: a new tool ](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/peer-interview-practice/new_tool_lesson.md).
     - Mute your microphones and read in silence.
-    - Once everybody is ready - make sure that everybody understands the issue that is a theme of that lesson.
+    - Once everybody is ready, make sure that everybody understands the issue that is a theme of that lesson.

 ### Interviewers setup - 10 min